Home CGS 2820C

 Use at least 2 stylesheet comment: /*

-In the end your pages should be organized like the structure shown at right.
+In the end your pages should be organized like the sample structure and template shown at right.

 This is very straight forward and logical.